Community Resources

 - Tacoma

-- Child-Focused
+- Parenting/Pregnancy

-- Mental Health
+- Behavioral and Mental Health

 Greater Lakes offers a variety of mental health services for residents of Pierce County with Medicaid coverage and also helps clients obtain or re-establish Medicaid benefits.